Y4tta/Y4tta/README.md

 $${\color{blue}YOU'LLㅤNEVERㅤTAKEㅤMYㅤCANDYㅤSTASHㅤNEVEEER!!!}$$

 <p align="center">HELLO HELLO HELLO!!!
 IM YATTA- Haha!!
 I'm found in docks everytime, but I can be in dw spot or dw rps! (infection or not) </p>
-<p align="center">Im alSO FOUND IN LAB RPS,IM MAINLY THE CO-HOST OF AQUATIC AMBITIONS!!!</p>
+<p align="center">Im alSO FOUND IN LAB RPS, IM MAINLY THE CO-HOST OF AQUATIC AMBITIONS!!!</p>
 <p align="center">I'm the creator of an upcoming BT themed lab, 7 Charms corporation!!</p>
 <p align="center">Please note that I can get very hyper and chaotic, well being a Yatta fiction kin takes a toll on me!!</p>
 <p align="center">If Im being very hyper, remIND ME!!!</p>